-Aruba is an island and considered to be a constituent country of the Netherlands located in the Southern part of the Carribean Sea which together with other islands are known as the ABC islands or Dutch Carribean.
+Aruba is an island and is considered to be a constituent country of the Netherlands located in the Southern part of the Caribbean Sea which together with other islands are known as the ABC islands or the Dutch Caribbean.

 Even if located in the western part of Lasser Antilles and in the north region of Venezuela, all the citizens of the island are of Dutch nationality.